 Our Community Hour, from 10:15 to 11 a.m., is a time for connecting, deepening relationships, and learning about the many possibilities for engagement and participation at UUFCO and beyond.
 Visitors, friends, members, and children gather in the Pete Seeger Gathering Hall for coffee and social time — greeting newcomers, sharing in informal conversations, and checking out our information kiosk to find out what’s going on at UUFCO.
 For those who would like a quiet and perhaps more intentional conversation, the Linus Pauling Room is available with round tables and chairs.
 Music lovers are invited to come into the Sanctuary and be part of a musical jam around the piano.

 Religious Exploration (RE) for Children and Youth

 During the summer months, we provide religious exploration classes for children and youth are held during the first service from 9:20 a.m. (after children leave the Sanctuary) to 10:30.
-We offer childcare for children 3 and younger and age-appropriate experiences in five different classrooms for pre-kindergarten, grades k-2, grades 3-5, grades 6-8.
+We offer childcare for children 3 and younger and age-appropriate experiences in classrooms for pre-kindergarten through grade 1, grades 2-5, and grades 6-8.
 High school youth meet during the 11 a.m. service.
 There are two teachers in each classroom.